56quarters/tunic/doc/source/usage.rst

 ProjectSetup
 ------------

-The :class:`tunic.api.ProjectSetup` class is responsible for creating the required directory structure for a project and ensuring that permissions and ownership is consistent before and after a deploy.
+The :class:`tunic.core.ProjectSetup` class is responsible for creating the required directory structure for a project and ensuring that permissions and ownership is consistent before and after a deploy.